-Not every home repair project is going to require you to access your home’s electrical system and know all about circuits.
-But having a firm grasp on the fundamentals of electric circuits could come in handy for more serious renovations.
+More often than not, home renovations won’t require you to perform any serious electrical work, but in certain situations, you may need to do a bit of rewiring.
+For example, you might be looking to add some new lighting or update your outlets and switches.
+Although not every home repair project is going to require you to access your home’s electrical system, having a firm grasp on the fundamentals of electric circuits could come in handy for more serious renovations.

 What Is A Short Circuit?